TecOrb-Developers/handbook/deployment_rails_application.md

+## Ruby on Rails project deployment process

+We are using AWS and this document includes two major points:
+#### 1. Custom deployment over AWS.
+#### 2. Domain Setup on deployed application.

+Assuming we already have an AWS account to use AWS services and a purchased domain from any of domain provider.

+We are going to use four major AWS services in deployment process
+- EC2
+- Volumes
+- Security Groups
+- Route53

-### Custom deployment for Ruby on Rails applications over AWS EC2
+### 1. Custom deployment for Ruby on Rails applications over AWS EC2
 Here are the custom steps of complete process of deployment.

 We are choosing Ubuntu OS for our instance and documents are listed for the same.